Last Updated on 5th November 2025

 Your Monthly Newsletter

-Welcome to your first Digital Round Up!
-Here we’ll update you on the latest online safeguarding news, tips and resources available to you.
+Hello parents and carers!
+We’re here to update you on the latest online safeguarding news, tips and resources available to you.
 As everyone settles back into routine after half-term, let’s make sure our focus remains sharp on protecting the young people in our care from digital risks and challenges.
 This edition features our major new PSNI partnership to strengthen online safety, a thrilling article on the Horror genre, alongside key advice for World Mental Health Day.
 Find all the information you need inside to help ensure a safe and positive digital environment.

 👮PSNI Partnership Announcement 🤝

-The Police Service of Northern Ireland (PSNI) and INEQE Safeguarding Group have launched a key strategic partnership to directly address the increasing number of online s3xual offences impacting young people.
+The Police Service of Northern Ireland (PSNI) and INEQE Safeguarding Group have launched a key strategic partnership to directly address the increasing number of online sexual offences impacting young people.

 This initiative is focused on empowering frontline PSNI officers with the knowledge and tools they need to better protect children from digital harm.
-Officers are receiving expert training and access to specialised resources on issues like gr0oming, $extortion, and image sharing through the Safer Schools NI Teach Hub.
+Officers are receiving expert training and access to specialised resources on issues like grooming, sextortion, and image sharing through the Safer Schools NI Teach Hub.

 “We can’t expect our children and young people to navigate the digital world alone.This partnership will help officers feel confident and equipped to talk to them about the risks they face online—in a way that is age-appropriate, empathetic and impactful.”